sathya-cherrygrove/consul-integration-demo/README.md

 Consul rejection error resolved once application name added to the **application.yml** file.
 Run the application and check the consul ui(http://localhost:8500/).
 We can see the **consul-integration-demo** in services tab in consul.

 It means our service discovery part is okay.

+#### Finding services using Consul
+We already have our application registered in Consul, but how can clients find the service endpoints?
+We need a discovery client service to get a running and available service from Consul.
+Spring provides a *DiscoveryClient* API for this, which we can enable with the **@EnableDiscoveryClient** annotation:

+*update application class with **@EnableDiscoveryClient***

+    @SpringBootApplication
+    @EnableDiscoveryClient
+    @ComponentScan(basePackages= {"com.gramcha.*"})
+    public class ConsulIntegrationDemoApplication {
+    	public static void main(String[] args) {
+    		SpringApplication.run(ConsulIntegrationDemoApplication.class, args);
+    	}
+    }

+We are going to discover our service through consul in our service itself.
+This is to simulate finding URL of some service using consul.
+Let's create RestController class with two URL mappings "/discoveryClient","/ping".

+In *"/discoveryClient"* mapping we are going to query the consul with application name **"consul-integration-demo"** and adding *"/ping"* to the URL returned by consul and make REST GET call.

+Inject the DiscoveryClient bean into our restcontroller class to make query to consul.
+*restcontroller and discoveryclient bean*

+    @RestController
+    public class DiscoveryClientController {
+    	@Autowired
+        private DiscoveryClient discoveryClient;

+        public Optional<URI> serviceUrl() {
+            return discoveryClient.getInstances("consul-integration-demo")
+              .stream()
+              .map(si -> si.getUri())
+              .findFirst();
+        }
+    }

+*discoveryClient.getInstances("consul-integration-demo")* will return list of URL with port number.
+For example: http://10.40.100.44:8080